 Chapter 7: The Shera

-In between Chapters 6 and 7, Kyle and I made a discovery in the Modify list: Gun frames that have reached a certain level can no longer receive traditional, flat upgrades, but you must instead choose an upgrade path from a list of three.
+In between Chapters 6 and 7, Kyle and I made a discovery in the gun upgrade screen: Gun frames that have reached a certain level can no longer receive traditional, flat upgrades, but you must instead choose an upgrade path from a list of three.
 This, by the way, is why the game offers base-level gun frames for sale, so that people who just love customization can take their favourite guns down multiple paths, or so players who have made a mistake can correct it at a cost.
 Our beloved Cerberus pistol frame was at this point Level III, but we didn’t have the money to upgrade it down any of the three paths (which cost the same, as you can see in the attached screenshot).
 Meanwhile, our Griffon submachine gun frame was Level II and couldn’t go any further without branching (this is odd, as the Hydra sniper rifle frame also goes up to Level III, so only the Griffon stops at II), but we could afford the upgrade.
 We had to choose between the powerful and accurate P Griffon, which had a shitty magazine size as a downside; the longer range but otherwise unremarkable S Griffon; and the jack-of-all-master-of-none M Griffon.

 Given the option, I usually do take a balanced weapon, but the M Griffon’s sense of balance was so pitiful that we very nearly passed it up.
 What about the P and S Griffons, then?
 Unfortunately, they weren’t looking all that stellar themselves.
 A submachine gun with no ammo in the magazine?
 A submachine gun that functions at long range when we already have a rifle?
 The M Griffon didn’t feel very ambitious, but at least it didn’t seem to be missing the point.
 Then again… in the end we took the M Griffon, but it may be that we made a big mistake, as the submachine gun gradually became our least-used gun from this point on.
 Maybe that was just a play style thing, and that none of the upgrades would have put the submachine gun into our good graces, but I can’t help but wonder if we passed on two quality guns and decided to wield a brick.

 Returning to the plot, Vincent has found Reeve somehow still alive in his ruined command centre.
-Reeve talks about how ashamed he was for this, and how he wasn’t a hero, and uh… yeah?
+Reeve talks about how ashamed he was for this, and how he wasn’t a hero, and… yeah?
 I mean… we already knew this, Reeve!
 But I guess I can’t stand to see a guy like this, even if it’s Reeve, so it’s nice when Vincent gives him his idea of a pep talk, which isn’t much but was apparently enough.

 After everyone has gathered their marbles, we find that Shalua is still technically alive, though she’s in such bad shape that she’s now restricted to a special model of the healing tubes used on Vincent and Shelke.
 Yuffie explains that Azul crushed her head, which is especially brutal, and maybe the only bit of this game’s manufactured edginess that I find actually hits home with me.
 While Yuffie is incredibly upset about Shalua’s injury (they seem to have been offscreen friends, which is yet another manufactured setup that I won’t let the writers get away with), Shelke is still lost in her moral debate, and Yuffie storms off.
-Vincent tells Shelke that she was Shalua’s reason to live, and we continue to follow the cliché villain redemption plot point for point, it’s all very boring to me.
+Vincent tells Shelke that she was Shalua’s reason to live, and we continue to follow the cliché villain redemption plot point for point.
+It’s all very boring to me.
 In a scene that’s probably supposed to reflect on Vincent’s own regrets about Lucrecia, he tells Shelke that giving your life to protect someone else is an easy thing to do if you care about the person, but in saying it, he realizes that a lot of the people around him are more heroic than him.

 Suddenly, Shelke stumbles, the first sign we’ve seen of her physical weakness since Chapter 2.
 I suppose she’s running out of mako?
 By the way, I should probably mention that the short stories make it clear that the WRO has no access to mako, as in zero, because everyone on the planet is terrified that the Lifestream will attack them like it did Meteor if they continue to suck out the mako.
 That’s why Barret and Cid went looking for oil in the short stories.
 Long story short: the WRO has no way to tend to Shelke’s medical need for mako and she should rightly drop dead any minute now.
-In any event, Vincent catches her and they lock eyes, only for a flashback to suddenly begin.
+In any event, Vincent catches her and they lock eyes, which seems to cause a flashback to begin.

 Young Vincent was lounging on a tree outside Nibelheim and Lucrecia has come to find him.
 Lucrecia echoed a complaint Kyle and I were making as we watched: “How are you supposed to be my bodyguard if you’re up here sleeping?”
 At the end of the flashback, however, Lucrecia offered that they have a picnic together.